avocado-framework/avocado/docs/source/GetStartedGuide.rst

 Installing Avocado
 ==================

-Avocado is available in RPM packages for Fedora, and `DEB packages for Ubuntu`_.
+Avocado is officially available in RPM packages for Fedora and Enterprise Linux.
+Other RPM based distributions may package and ship Avocado themselves.
+DEB package support is available in the source tree (look at the ``contrib/packages/debian`` directory).

-.. _DEB packages for Ubuntu: https://launchpad.net/~lmr/+archive/avocado

 ..
 Note: the following text should instead reference the distro tiers levels

-Avocado is primarily being developed on Fedora, but reasonable efforts are being made to support other platforms such as Ubuntu.
+Avocado is primarily being developed on Fedora, but reasonable efforts are being made to support other GNU/Linux based platforms.

 Fedora
 ------